 During this course, the student will design and create a custom publication.
 The publication must be 16 pages, including the front and back cover.
 The student will make the following submissions during the course for feedback and critique:

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned Module: Weeks.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 30-minute time limit.